winglang/wing/docs/04-reference/winglang-spec.md

 ### 1.7 Optionality

-Tri-state "nullity" values (`null`, `undefined` in JavaScript) are a primary source of bugs in software.
+Tri-state values (`null`, `undefined`, `nil`) are a primary source of bugs in software.
 Being able to guarantee that a value will never be null makes it possible to write safe code without thinking about nullity.

-So we are going to try and design Wing without allowing users to explicitly assign or use the `nil` value.
+We are going to try and design Wing without allowing users to explicitly assign or use the `nil` value.
 Instead, the language offers syntax to support the various use cases that arise when dealing with *optionality*.